kociumba/K-9/README.md

 The `delay` setting limits how often the commands can be executed within a specified interval in seconds (the delay is separate for each watcher).

-Currently, K-9 can only watch files in the same directory as the k-9.yml configuration file.
+To watch all files in a directory use `exact: true`

 For instructions on how to build it look in [build](bin/build.md)